BlessmanJay/alx-graphql-0x00/character/README.md

 # Character Queries

-This folder contains GraphQL queries and outputs for fetching specific characters by ID as well as for fetching episodes and their associated characters from the [Rick and Morty GraphQL API](https://rickandmortyapi.com/graphql).
+This folder contains GraphQL queries and outputs for fetching specific characters by ID from the [Rick and Morty GraphQL API](https://rickandmortyapi.com/graphql).

 ## Data (Query) Files